 Platinum is an extremely durable metal, and as previously mentioned, is heavier than gold.
 This affects more than just the price of the ring: it also makes you consider whether the bride to be would like a lighter or heavier ring.
 We suggest trying on to see what feels better for you, this is totally down to personal taste.
 Some like a light ring as it's easier to get used to wearing, where others like something a little heavier so it feels a bit more substantial.

 Most white gold engagement rings are offered in either 14K or 18K gold.
 14K gold is just over 58% pure gold, where 18K is 75% pure gold.
 The higher the karat, the purer the gold, but this also means the less durable the metal.
 24k gold is pure gold but is much too soft to use in jewellery.
 14K will be slightly less expensive than 18K but will be more durable.
 14K or 18K is something to consider, depending on what your priorities are however all our jewellery is made from 18k.

 History and Now

-Throughout history, gold has symbolized wealth, divinity, and wisdom.
+Throughout history, gold has symbolised wealth, divinity, and wisdom.
 Gold is also considered by most to be the traditional metal of engagement and wedding bands.
-Since gold does not tarnish over time, it symbolizes the couple’s eternal promises to each other.
+Since gold does not tarnish over time, it symbolises the couple's eternal promises to each other.

-Though gold often symbolizes the top prize, platinum seems to be the new symbol of wealth and prosperity.
+Though gold often symbolises the top prize, platinum seems to be the new symbol of wealth and prosperity.
 Platinum status on an airline for example is higher than gold status.
-In a way, platinum has “become the new gold”.
+In a way, platinum has become the new gold.

 Obviously, whether you choose white gold or platinum, being educated on the pros and cons of each will help you make the best decision.
 Hopefully this has given you some peace of mind and caused you to think about certain things before selecting one of these precious metals.
-As always if you have any questions about platinum vs white gold feel free to reach out [email protected]
+As always if you have any questions about platinum vs white gold feel free to contact us [email protected]